joesmcneil/Simple-Task-Manager-App/README.md

 Run `npm run dev` to start the web application, which should be accessible on localhost using: http://127.0.0.1:5173/

+Run `npm run test` to run the test suite.

 ### Requirements

 1. **Add Task**